CGATOxford/UMI-tools/QUICK_START.md

 gene.

-If the transcriptome contains just a single transcript per gene, UMI-tools can be instructed to use this scheme using the `--per-contig` option:
+If the transcriptome contains just a single transcript per gene, UMI-tools can be instructed to use this scheme using the `--per-contig` option to instruct UMI-tools to treat all reads with the same value in field 3 of the BAM (RNAME) as having the same alignment coordinates:

     $ umi_tools dedup -I transcriptome_mapped.bam --per-contig -S deduplicated.bam